oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "Teachers can delete their own assignment files" ON storage.objects;
 DROP POLICY IF EXISTS "Admin can manage all assignment files" ON storage.objects;
 DROP POLICY IF EXISTS "Students can download assignment files for their class" ON storage.objects;
+DROP POLICY IF EXISTS "Allow teachers to insert new assignment files" ON storage.objects;
+DROP POLICY IF EXISTS "Allow teachers to manage their own files" ON storage.objects;
+DROP POLICY IF EXISTS "Allow authenticated users to read assignment files" ON storage.objects;

 -- ==================================================================
 -- Section 2: Helper Function